Taylor Walls Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Taylor Walls (.231 on-base percentage in past 10 games, 90 points below season-long percentage), battle starter James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+The Tampa Bay Rays, including Taylor Walls (.205 on-base percentage in past 10 games, 114 points below season-long percentage), take on starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-In his previous game, he went 1-for-3 with a double and an RBI against the Rangers.
+In his last game he had a one-hit showing (1-for-4) against the Athletics.

 Taylor Walls Game Info & Props vs. the Athletics